qdrant/landing_page/qdrant-landing/content/documentation/examples/data-streaming-kafka-qdrant.md

 `project_root_folder/main.py`

-As said, it's just the playground code, nevertheless this can be extended to millions of operations based on your use case.
+This is just sample code.
+Nevertheless it can be extended to millions of operations based on your use case.

 ```python
 from pymongo import MongoClient